 5-6 ounces of fresh ginger root, or enough to make ¼ cup juice

 Prepare a mold.
-You can use a pan lined with parchment paper sprayed lightly with oil, hard candy molds lightly sprayed with oil (not chocolate molds – they melt!), or combine 2 cups cornstarch and 1 cup powdered sugar and put it in a cake pan.
+You can use a pan lined with parchment paper sprayed lightly with oil, hard candy molds lightly sprayed with oil (not chocolate molds – they melt!), or combine 2 cups cornstarch and 2 cups powdered sugar and put it in a cake pan.
 You can adjust the amount if you want deeper molds.
 Make holes in it with your finger or spoon handle, or press designs with small objects.
-In the photos I used a star shaped ice cube tray.
+In the photos, I used a star-shaped ice cube tray.

-In a medium pan combine sugar, corn syrup, and corn starch.
+In a medium saucepan combine sugar, corn syrup, and cornstarch.
 Turn the heat to medium.
 Stirring often, bring the mixture to a boil and watch the temperature carefully, using a candy thermometer.
-When it reaches 265 F, remove the pan from the heat and stir in the ginger juice and grated ginger (if you like it very spicy).
+When it reaches 265 F, remove the pan from the heat and gradually stir in the ginger juice and grated ginger (if you like it very spicy).
 Be careful and use a long spoon!
 It will sizzle and spit while you're stirring in the ginger juice.

 Allow the candy to sit for several hours to firm up, then dust with cornstarch and wrap each piece in a square of waxed paper or parchment.